ShashankSP1/Task-Manager-App/README.md

 and MySQL for database connection.

 Features:
-Task Creation and Management: Users can create, edit, update and delete tasks.
+1)Task Creation and Management: Users can create, edit, update and delete tasks.
-Database Integration: MySQL is used for storing and retrieving task data.
+2)Database Integration: MySQL is used for storing and retrieving task data.

 Technologies Used: